friction2d/friction2d.github.io/documentation/tips.md

 ## Graph Editor

 By default the interpolation between keyframes is set to **linear** when setting them with the parameter fields or within the canvas if editing transformations.
 Friction interpolation system is based on graphs, that means you could set up complex interpolations based on arcs and Bezier curves.
-In order to edit them the user must select a parameter and hit the `Graph button` to change from timeline "Keyframes view" to "Graph view":
+In order to edit them the user must select a parameter and hit the `Graph button` to change from timeline `Keyframes view` to `Graph view`:

 ![Timeline navigation](/assets/documentation/tips/tips_19.png)